ej-otilla/ej-otilla/README.md

 https://github.com/user-attachments/assets/d8a644dc-5638-4f39-87e2-432885d6dc85

 *This is a drum cover I did for Tame Impala's song "Eventually."
-It's a fairly long song (around 5 minutes), so I shortened the video to show only what you needed to see.*
+It is a rather lengthy song (about 5 minutes), so I reduced the video to show only what was necessary.*

 #### Fun Fact ⚡️